 Earning a High School Diploma

-Generally, take basic course requirements first then Electives, Work Study and Christian Service later.
-This will provide more flexibility for you from year to year.
-A High School Course Planner document is located at the centerfold for your planning convenience.
+We advise that students take basic course requirements first, followed by Electives, Work Study and Christian Service later.
+This will provide more flexibility for them from year to year.

 High School Handbook:

 Our High School Handbook is a tool we have developed to help the students understand and successfully complete our High School program.